-What she does is return home to her native home, a northern suburb of London called Herndon.
-Her presence is not received well, and it’s a surprise that she is there at all.
+She returns home to her native home, a northern suburb of London called Herndon.
+Her presence is not received well, and it’s a surprise that she is there.
 Most people have no idea how to reach her, let alone the desire to contact her about the father of her father.
 Rav Krushka’s death is not just another death.
 The entire community feels it; thus, they feel overly committed to his funeral proceedings going honorably.
-Ronnie has no mother (I don’t believe we ever learn what happened to her), and she has no siblings.
+Ronnie has no mother (I don’t believe we ever learn what happened to her) and no siblings.
 It is just her and her father.
-But, as she will read in his obituary, Rav Krushka has basically disowned his daughter for engaging in a same-sex relationship…so much so that the obituary says he has no children.
-And he has completely written Ronnie out of his will.
+But, as she will read in his obituary, Rav Krushka has disowned his daughter for engaging in a same-sex relationship, so much so that the obituary says he has no children.
+And he has wholly written Ronnie out of his will.

-Etsi is distant with Ronnie for sure.
-We aren’t certain exactly why she left or why she and Etsi have not connected in any fashion since their relationship was discovered.
-Obviously, there is extreme hurt on Etsi’s part and that she’s either denying or so far over it that she’s unwilling to give Ronnie more than just the time of the day.
+Etsi is distant from Ronnie.
+We aren’t sure why she left or why she and Etsi have not connected since their relationship was discovered.
+There is extreme hurt on Etsi’s part, and she’s either denying it or so far over it that she’s unwilling to give Ronnie more than just the time of the day.
 But in this community, the men of the family make the decisions, and Dovid decides Ronnie can stay in the guest room.
 At best, the situation is tense, and Dovid puts a lot of faith in his wife that whatever was between her and Ronnie is over.
-And, of course, we are only in the first third of the movie, and there is plenty that will unfold over the next week while those close to Rav Krushka mourn his death and members of the community prepare for Dovid to take on that new role.
-Everybody is leary of Ronnie, many wishing she would go back to New York.
-But there are issues beyond her father that need to be addressed before that can happen.
+And, of course, we are only in the first third of the movie, and plenty will unfold over the next week while those close to Rav Krushka mourn his death and members of the community prepare for Dovid to take on that new role.
+Everybody is leery of Ronnie, and many wish she would return to New York.
+However, issues beyond her father’s can be addressed before they happen.

 ***Spoilers and Questions***

 Before I get into the spoilers, I will say that the dynamics between the three leads are fantastic.
-Nobody is really sure of each other.
-We don’t know if what is portrayed on the screen is what the characters are feeling or masking much more.
-Weisz is clearly the lead here, but it is McAdams who steals the show.
+Nobody is sure of each other.
+We don’t know if what is portrayed on the screen is what the characters feel or masking much more.
+Weisz is the lead here, but McAdams steals the show.
 Something is lurking about her from the onset of the movie.
-And her pain becomes more and more apparent as the movie progresses.
-Whereas Ronnie has moved on from her relationship with Etsi, Etsi clearly has not.
-And as the week progresses, it is only a matter of time before Ronnie and Etsi gets at the heart of the issue.
-But the way that McAdams goes about playing Etsi might be her best performance since The Notebook.
+And her pain becomes more and more apparent as the film progresses.
+Whereas Ronnie has moved on from her relationship with Etsi, Etsi has not.
+And as the week progresses, it is only a matter of time before Ronnie and Etsi get to the heart of the issue.
+However, the way that McAdams goes about playing Etsi might be her best performance since The Notebook.
 She is so submissive when we first meet her, but as she reconnects with Ronnie and sees that she hasn’t changed much and is the person she fell for many years ago, there is no denying her want and need for this woman.
-It is heartbreaking when Etsi tells Ronnie that she doesn’t and has never loved Dovid the way he loves her.
+It is heartbreaking when Etsi tells Ronnie that she doesn’t and that he has never loved Dovid the way he loves her.
 I didn’t know of the tradition of weekly Friday sex between husband and wife in this culture, and this movie is graphic enough to show that she can achieve orgasm with Dovid, but their relationship is not what she wants.
-Rather, it was just what was expected of her to do.
+Instead, it was just what was expected of her to do.

-But when Ronnie reenters her life, all of those feelings that all of us have experienced when we have loved and lost and reconnected come rushing back, and she becomes a completely different person.
-Etsi passionately wants to reconnect with Ronnie, and it’s just a matter of time before they do, but she does have a husband who maybe she doesn’t fancy in a sexual fashion, but one who is a good man who cares for her and loves her the way that any person would want to be loved.
+But when Ronnie reenters her life, all those feelings we have experienced when we have loved and lost and reconnected come rushing back, and she becomes an entirely different person.
+Etsi passionately wants to reconnect with Ronnie, and it’s just a matter of time before they do, but she does have a husband who maybe she doesn’t fancy sexually, but one who is a good man who cares for her and loves her the way that any person would want to be loved.
 So she’s in this constant torment.
-And, just by watching the trailer, you know that the two-act on their desires, but only after a meaningful conversation about love, sexuality, and faith.
+And, just by watching the trailer, you know that the two act on their desires, but only after a meaningful conversation about love, sexuality, and faith.
 And Leilo doesn’t hold back when showing the sex scenes between the two women.
-Watching this movie reminded me of Blue is the Warmest Color meets Call Me By Your Name meets Take This Waltz, all fine and memorable films.
-The lesbian sex scenes in Blue is the Warmest Color are like nothing I had ever really seen on a mainstream film before.
-Those scenes were hot and erotic, and were the filming of them was highly controversial because of what the director of that movie asked them to do.
+Watching this movie reminded me of all the satisfactory and memorable films, such as Blue is the Warmest Color, Call Me By Your Name, and Take This Waltz.
+The lesbian sex scenes in Blue is the Warmest Color are like nothing I had ever really seen in a mainstream movie before.
+Those scenes were hot and erotic, and the filming of them was highly controversial because of what the director of that movie asked them to do.
 Contrast that with Call Me By Your Name, a very passive and tame movie portraying same-sex attraction.
-And then Take This Waltz which shows an unsatisfied and brilliant Michelle Williams wanting to engage in an affair with a neighbor she is highly attracted to, but who tortures herself with guilt because she doesn’t want to hurt her husband (Seth Rogen in his finest film to date).
-In Disobedience, we needed the sex scenes to show how sensual and sexual these two women found each other.
-And, of course, after acting on their desires, there is the guilt, the regret, and the confusion, almost all expressed by Etsi.
-In fact, for a while, I was uncertain if Ronnie was reconnecting with the love of her life or if this was just another fling.
-It certainly wasn’t for Etsi, who we can safely assume based on a conversation with Ronnie that she had only had two sexual partners in her life (Ronnie and Dovid).
-But the final quarter of this movie felt a little weird for me.
-And I’ll explain below in my questions.

 Usually, I have a spoilers section, but I also have some questions about this particular movie.
-The first is why Ronnie is completely ostracized whereas Esti is not?
+The first is why Ronnie is completely ostracized, whereas Esti is not.
 Is it because Ronnie fled while Esti stayed to be “rehabilitated”?
 Did Esti suffer enough “punishment” where she has been forgiven?
-Was it because Ronnie was the daughter of a highly ranked Rabbi, whereas Esti was not?
+Was it because Ronnie was the daughter of a highly-ranked Rabbi, whereas Esti was not?
 Was it because Ronnie was older, and some might think that she seduced Esti into the act?
 I don’t believe we are given the ages of the women in the film, but Weisz is seven years older than McAdams in real life.
 Finally, it was never really answered why Ronnie is unwelcomed, whereas Esti is.
-Still, the most logical conclusion is that Ronnie left the community after the relationship was discovered and never returned.
+Still, the most logical conclusion is that Ronnie left the community after discovering the relationship and never returning.

-Alluding back to the final quarter of the movie, that felt weird for me.
+Returning to the movie’s final quarter, that felt weird to me.
 It was all about Etsi coming to terms and requesting her freedom from Dovid after learning she had become pregnant.
 And he granted her that.
-So I assumed that she would get back with Ronnie, the love of her life.
-I envisioned them going back to New York City, where they would live their lifestyle without the same scrutiny of the small conservative town in London.
-And while we were heading down that track, that plan went off the rails, and we don’t really know why.
+So I assumed she would return with Ronnie, the love of her life.
+I envisioned them returning to New York City, where they would live their lifestyle without the same scrutiny as the small conservative town in London.
+And while we were heading down that track, that plan went off the rails, and we don’t know why.
 Was it not love?
-Was Etsi getting her freedom doesn’t mean going back to a relationship where she didn’t have freedom?
-Was it her saying she needed to figure out things on her own, and maybe that would include Ronnie, but maybe it wouldn’t.
-But after their reconnect and their reveal to Dovid, anything outside of Ronnie and Etsi getting back together seemed off-kilter.
+Was Etsi getting her freedom?
+Doesn’t that mean going back to a relationship where she didn’t have freedom?
+Was it her saying she needed to figure out things independently, and maybe that would include Ronnie, but perhaps it wouldn’t?
+But after their reconnect and reveal to Dovid, anything outside of Ronnie and Etsi getting back together seemed off-kilter.
 And the final 15 minutes had more false finishes than a WWE pay-per-view main event match.
-By this, I mean, just when you thought something would happen, the trajectory changed.
-And it didn’t always make sense to me, and I’m not sure I had to have a same-sex attraction to feel that way.
+By this, I mean the trajectory changed when you thought something would happen.
+It didn’t always make sense to me, and I’m not sure I had to have a same-sex attraction to feel that way.
 But honestly, I don’t know.
-From the outset, you know that Disobedience wasn’t going to be the feel-good movie of the year, but was the ending satisfying?
+From the outset, you know that Disobedience wouldn’t be the feel-good movie of the year, but was the ending satisfying?
 I don’t know.
 I do need to watch it again.

 ***End of Spoilers and questions***

 I read something recently that said that a far greater majority of novels, television shows, and movies that revolve around gay characters end in suicide or death compared to similar situations between straight characters.
-That is disturbing.
-I appreciated this movie because, sorry if this is a spoiler, nobody dies here.
+That isn’t comforting.
+I appreciate this movie because I’m sorry if this is a spoiler; nobody dies here.
 This isn’t a thriller or a mystery.
 It’s a romantic drama where two of our best actresses to date deliver top-notch performances.
-It’s time, America (and the rest of this world), to wake up.
+It’s time for America (and the rest of the world) to wake up.
 It’s 2018.
-And while the one thing in this world that I’m certain of is that I am not gay and possess no same-sex attraction, I still can find myself envious of people in long-term same-sex relationships that are nurturing, loving, and bring happiness.
+And while the one thing in this world that I’m sure of is that I am not gay and possess no same-sex attraction, I still can find myself envious of people in long-term same-sex relationships who are nurturing, loving, and bring happiness.
 What in this world is more important than that?
-I appreciate Leilo breaking this beautiful film to light and for casting the right leads in Weisz and McAdams
+I appreciate Leilo bringing this beautiful film to light and casting the right leads in Weisz and McAdams.

 Plot 10/10